tp-link-extender/MercuryCore/README.md

 See the [SvelteKit Routing docs](https://kit.svelte.dev/docs/routing) for more information.

-The markup for pages is enhanced with Svelte syntax, which adds extra features such as adding variables, reactivity, and logic blocks such as {#if} and {#each}.
+The markup for pages is enhanced with HTMLx templating, which adds extra features such as adding variables, reactivity, and logic blocks such as {#if} and {#each}.

 Take a look at the [Svelte docs](https://svelte.dev/docs), or the incredibly helpful [Svelte tutorial](https://learn.svelte.dev), for more information.